Electronics project notes/Audio notes - microphones

 sometimes this is hard gating, which basically toggles between full signal as-is, and basically-muted

-but many implementations try to shift more smoothly between the strong attenuation and no attenuation, because this sounds less annoying
+but many implementations try to shift more smoothly between 'mute' and 'as-is', because that may sound less jarring

 upsides: